Thierry-Dumont/Vintage_Computing/Bairstow/Rewritten/README.md

 ## Material, and how to use it:

-* **bair.alg** is the program.
+* **bairstow.alg** is the program.
 The is a completely rewritten version, largely inspired by Julia implementation.

 The question was: can we use a _modern_ programming style, that is to say with as few gotos as possible, using more procedures.